 Thanks to social media, postpartum is portrayed as this magical time where women just bounce back to the way things were before they were pregnant.
 Unfortunately, that really isn’t the case.
 Some women struggle with strength and even holding their babies after birth and others may struggle with nursing.

-Every woman is different in her postpartum journey, and while it may not be all rainbows and sunshine like media portrays, there are some things you can do to speed up recovery and make it a little more comfortable!
+Every woman is different in her postpartum journey, and while it may not be all rainbows and sunshine like the media portrays, there are some things you can do to speed up recovery and make it a little more comfortable!

 16 Must-Haves to Prepare for Postpartum